mgrossnet/ucm-tools/README.md

 ### BulkChangeDNNames.py

 This tool was created to change the line description, line alerting name, and line display name fields on a line associated with a device.
 The line description and line alerting names can be updated with only a DN and partition.
 The display name (Caller ID) is a function of the line as associated with a device, which is why the input requires a device name.
+The caveat is currently this will only work properly if the line you are updating is the first line on the device.
+I might revisit this sometime to make it functional regardless of the line.
+But be warned for now this is how it functions.

 The file to be used with the script should consist of the following comma separated lines:
 `Device Name, Directory Number, DN Partition, DN Description, DN Alerting Name, DN Display`